Lions for Lambs: Critical response

-Derek Elley of Variety wrote that though the film was "star-heavy", it felt like "the movie equivalent of an Off Broadway play," and "uses a lot of words to say nothing new."
-The New York Times also mentioned the amount of dialogue in the film, writing: "It's a long conversation, more soporific than Socratic, and brimming with parental chiding, generational conflict and invocations of Vietnam," and the Los Angeles Times described the lecturing in the film as "dull and self-satisfied."
-The subtitle of the review in the Los Angeles Times was: "As a matter of policy, 'Lions for Lambs' doesn't play."
+Derek Elley of Variety wrote that, though the film was "star-heavy", it felt like "the movie equivalent of an Off Broadway play" and that it "uses a lot of words to say nothing new".
+The New York Times also mentioned the amount of dialogue in the film, writing: "It's a long conversation, more soporific than Socratic, and brimming with parental chiding, generational conflict and invocations of Vietnam", and the Los Angeles Times described the lecturing in the film as "dull and self-satisfied".
+The subtitle of the review in the Los Angeles Times was: "As a matter of policy, Lions for Lambs doesn't play."
 In a review entitled "Political drama feels more like a lecture" in The Boston Globe, Wesley Morris wrote: "It does not feel good to report that a movie with Robert Redford, Meryl Streep, and Tom Cruise makes the eyelids droop.
-But that's what 'Lions for Lambs' does."
-Writing in the Seattle Post-Intelligencer, reviewer William Arnold wrote positively of the segments of the film involving Robert Redford's character: "His character, who hopes to save America one slacker at a time, rings true; and his real-life conviction and his fears for democracy come through."
-Amy Biancolli of the Houston Chronicle highlighted Redford's direction of the film, commenting that it was not his best film, but it was "his bravest."
-Ray Bennett of The Hollywood Reporter described Lions for Lambs as "a well-made movie that offers no answers but raises many important questions."
+But that's what Lions for Lambs does."
+Writing in the Seattle Post-Intelligencer, reviewer William Arnold wrote positively of the segments of the film involving Robert Redford's character: "His character, who hopes to save America one slacker at a time, rings true; and his real-life conviction and his fears for democracy come through".
+Amy Biancolli of the Houston Chronicle highlighted Redford's direction of the film, commenting that it was not his best film, but it was "his bravest".
+Ray Bennett of The Hollywood Reporter described Lions for Lambs as "a well-made movie that offers no answers but raises many important questions".

 Box office

 The film took in 6.7 million USD in its opening weekend and debuted at the number four spot.
-Despite a slow start, the film ultimately grossed $63 million worldwide, nearly doubling its budget.
+Despite a slow start, the film ultimately grossed $64.8 million worldwide, nearly doubling its budget.